akka/akka-projection/docs/src/main/paradox/cassandra.md

 :  @@snip [CassandraProjectionDocExample.java](/examples/src/test/java/jdocs/cassandra/CassandraProjectionDocExample.java) { #atLeastOnceFlow }

 The flow should emit a `Done` element for each completed envelope.
-The offset of the envelope is carried in the context of the `FlowWithContext` and is stored in Cassandra if corresponding `Done` is emitted.
+The offset of the envelope is carried in the context of the `FlowWithContext` and is stored in Cassandra when corresponding `Done` is emitted.
 Since the offset is stored after processing the envelope it means that if the projection is restarted from previously stored offset some envelopes may be processed more than once.